joshbduncan/PsCommandPalette/README.md

 ### 📜 Scripts

-Load and execute JavaScript/ExtendScript files (.js, .jsx, .psjs) using the `Load Script(s)...` command.

-> [!TIP]
-> Load multiple scripts at once using your OS’s multi-select feature.

-> [!WARNING]
-> UXP API script execution is inconsistent.
-If a script fails, try running it again.

-> [!TIP]
-> A more foolproof way of executing script is by loading them into the Photoshop default scripts and accessing them via [Menu Commands](#menu-commands)
+External script execution via the the Photoshop UXP API is inconsistent at best so this feature has been removed.
+I suggest loading your scripts into the Photoshop default scripts ([docs](https://helpx.adobe.com/in/photoshop/using/scripting.html#run_a_javascript)) and accessing them via [Menu Commands](#menu-commands).

 ### 📁 Bookmarks